-warning: Modifying or adding equipment to the front end of your vehicle (including hood, bumper system, frame, front end body structure, tow hooks and hood pins) may affect the performance of the airbag system, increasing the risk of injury.
-Do not modify or add equipment to the front end of your vehicle.
+warning: Modifying or adding equipment to the front of your vehicle could affect the performance of the airbag system, increasing the risk of injury.
+This includes the hood, bumper system, frame, front body structure, tow hooks, hood pins, push bar and snowplows.